vinceimbat/vinceimbat/content/be the gateway blank.md

 When you consider how you are a gateway for others, understanding your narrative, understanding theirs, and connecting the two is inherently what you are offering.

+know what you stand for, and to share it in a way that truly speaks to others

+It is how you craft and share your work with others

 # Provide narratives people need

 When you understand the narratives your ideal audience seeks, you know how to engage those people.
 You know how to grab their attention, you know how to get them to lean in, and to become so enamored that they can’t help but tell their friends.